 When I started reading this extraordinary book by Han Kang I was slightly worried because it was literally covered in reviews calling it strange, shocking, extreme, disturbing and violent.
-Also there was a severed wing on the cover, clearly belonging to some bird who is now missing a wing, something that is alarmingly incoherent with the title, The Vegetarian.
-I tried to concentrate on the leaf-like purple background, which I found slightly reassuring for reasons I was yet to discover.
+Also there was a severed wing on the cover, clearly belonging to some bird who is now missing a wing, something that is alarmingly inconsisten with the title, The Vegetarian.
+I tried to concentrate on the purple leaves on background, which I found slightly reassuring for reasons I was yet to discover.

 As far as I know, The Vegetarian is not translated into Italian yet, but luckily we do have a magnificent English version, by Deborah Smith (also in the photo below), and it comes with a deserved Man Booker Prize.

 Let me say that this novel is not strange, shocking etc. at all.
 You know what I do find strange, shocking, extreme, disturbing and violent, and dreadfully so?
 Most people in everyday life.
 Therefore to me The Vegetarian was a breath of fresh air.
 A lyrical, powerful, honest breath of fresh air, I even engaged in slow reading to make it last longer.

 It’s also very touching, because the first part of the story is narrated from the point of view of Yeong-hye’s (the protagonist) husband who does not understand her at all (or life in general, to be honest), then the second part is from the point of view of Yeong-hye’s brother-in-law, who kind of understands her through intuition and desire but is eventually overwhelmed, while the third and last part is from the viewpoint of her sister, who comes to a deep understanding not only of Yeong-hye, but also of herself.